2014 Summer Program

 Please note that you will take at least two bus trips before obtaining your Clipper Card.
 Plan to have correct change ($0.75 per ride for 17 and younger, $2 per ride for 18 and up), as SF MUNI buses do not make change.

 We do not provide chaperoned housing for Session Two students.
 However, we do offer a well-researched list of recommendations, all of which have been used by former Summer Program students and come well-recommended.

-If you would like to find a roommate for the Summer Program, we invite you to search for and join the Facebook group, LINES Ballet Summer Housing 2013.
+If you would like to find a roommate for the Summer Program, we invite you to search for and join the Facebook group, which will be created during the winter.
 You can use this group to connect with other dancers.
 Please do not share any personal information on this page, as it is open to the public; you can use it to establish contact and then send messages to other dancers.